 We didn’t take a Koh Lanta cooking class as we’d already done one in Chiang Mai, but we recommend taking a class during your trip to Thailand.
 It’s a great opportunity to spend the day eating (a lot!) and learn more about Thai food.

-Time For Lime is recommended on the island.
+Beachfront Time For Lime on Khlong Dao is a great place to take a class (we enjoyed the food at their restaurant).
 You can read more about the Globetrotter Girls’ experience with this Koh Lanta cooking class.